Ergo-Tools/ActiPASS/Classification_algs/README.md

 ### Various classifications algorithms used by ActiPASS software

-Copyright (c) 2022, Pasan Hettiarachchi .
+Copyright (c) 2022, Pasan Hettiarachchi & Peter Johansson.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: